Tree Identification on Satellite Images to Prevent Forest Fires

 In another Omdena project, our teams worked with Brazilian company Sintecsys to detect wildfires in close to real-time.
 The identification of trees from this project helped to facilitate the wildfire project.
 Currently, our machine learning models are being implemented in Sintecsys´s solution to prevent fires in the Amazon rain forest.

 Spacept, a Swedish AI startup, fuses satellite images with AI to prevent power outages and fires sparked by falling trees and storms.
 Their solution saves lives and reduces CO2 emissions while also radically reducing time and cost for infrastructure inspection.

 The self-organized system of several teams trying different approaches methods of solving the problem was great.
-It’s a win-win as the enthusiasts get the opportunity to leverage their skills from academia on real-world problems and we find the best-fit solutions most efficiently.
+It’s a win-win as the engineers get the opportunity to leverage their skills on real-world problems and we find the best-fit solutions most efficiently.